-Move over ‘Obamacare,’ Trump plan is now the focus
+GOP owns health care dilemma now, and voter skepticism

-WASHINGTON (AP) — Something new is happening in a health care debate dominated for seven years by the twists and turns of Barack Obama’s signature law.
-The focus has shifted to ideas from President Donald Trump and GOP lawmakers in Congress, and most people don’t like what they see.
+WASHINGTON (AP) — Move over, “Obamacare.”
+The health care debate has shifted to ideas from President Donald Trump and GOP lawmakers in Congress, and most people don’t like what they see.

 With Republicans in command, their health care proposals as currently formulated have generated far more concern than enthusiasm.